 Note that there is also a swatch named "active" (bright blue in the default theme) which is used to indicate an active selected item.
 See the global "Active" state further down this page for more information on the active swatch.

 The page loading dialog and error message don't inherit a swatch theme.
-The loading dialog defaults to swatch "a" (black in the default theme) and the error message to swatch "e" (yellow in the default theme).
+The loading dialog's overlay defaults to swatch "a" (white in the default theme).
 You can configure those defaults globally.

 link Themes and Swatches

 The theme system separates color and texture from structural styles that define things like padding and dimensions.
 This allows theme colors and textures to be defined once in the stylesheet and to be mixed, matched, and combined to achieve a wide range of visual effects.

 Each theme includes several global settings, including font family, drop shadows for overlays, and corner radius values for buttons and boxes.
 In addition, the theme can include multiple color swatches, each with color values for bars, content blocks, buttons and list items, and font text-shadow.

 The default theme includes two swatches that are given letters (a, b) for quick reference.
 Themes may have additional swatches for accent colors or specific situations.
 For example, you could add a new theme swatch "c" that has a red bar and button for use in error situations.